sivaGU/QSAR-Molecular-Visualization/README.md

 - **Visualization**: Plotly, Matplotlib
 - **File Formats**: PDB, Excel, CSV

-## 📝 License

-This project is provided for educational and research purposes.

 ## 🤝 Contributing

 For questions or contributions, please refer to the project documentation or contact the development team.

+## 📄 License

+This application is designed for research and educational use.
+Please cite the original analysis when using this data.

-## 📞 Support
+## 📞 Contact

-For technical support or questions about the application:
-1. Check the `INSTALLATION.md` file for troubleshooting
-2. Verify your setup using `verify_setup.py`
-3. Review the `WHAT_YOU_GET.md` file for feature overview

----

-**QSAR Molecular Visualization Tool** - Advanced molecular visualization and QSAR analysis platform
+For questions or issues: Contact Dr. Sivanesan Dakshanamurthy, PhD., MBA (sivanesan.dakshanamurthy@georgetown.edu)